LoydNgei/alx-low_level_programming/README.md

 This is the first sprint of my Software engineering journey @ALX.
 We solely focused on C language for 3 months.
 We extensively learnt the dynamism and functionality of C language.
-The following are hands on projects that we were assigned at the end of each topic.
+These are hands on projects that we were assigned at the end of each topic.
 This is what I learnt:

   1. C variables - Containers for storing data